NcStudios/NcEngine/docs/Overview.md

 Entities are made up of an index, layer, and flags.

 ### Index
-An entitiy's index is determined and used internally.
+An entity's index is determined and used internally.
 It can be useful to create a 'null' Entity.
 This can be done through default construction or with `Entity::Null()`.
 The resulting Entity will have an index of `std::numeric_limits<uint32_t>::max()`.

 ### Layers
 Layers are underused and are reserved for future use.